piggyslasher/Gulp-boilerplate-for-web-designers/README.md

 5. Git clone (`git@github.com:tsevdos/Gulp-boilerplate-for-web-designers.git`) or download the zip from [https://github.com/tsevdos/Gulp-boilerplate-for-web-designers](https://github.com/tsevdos/Gulp-boilerplate-for-web-designers)
 7. Install Gulp and required gulp tasks `npm install` 8a.
 Run `gulp` and enjoy
 8b.
 To simply preview the latest production code in the browser, use `gulp serve-dist`.
+You would need to do a `gulp` or individual build tasks.

 ## File structure